inherent-design/fcc-bizfin-logo-designer/apps/web/docs/architecture/UI_ARCHITECTURE.md

 **Relationship to Other Docs**:

-- Core logo design constraints remain as defined in `docs/ARCHITECTURE.md`
+- Core logo design constraints remain as defined in `ARCHITECTURE.md` (in this folder)
-- Styling philosophy documented in `docs/STYLING.md`
+- Styling philosophy documented in `../design-system/STYLING.md`
-- Panda CSS development patterns in `docs/STYLE_DEV.md`
+- Panda CSS development patterns in `../development/STYLE_DEV.md`
-- Stack decisions for original design in `docs/DECISIONS.md`
+- Stack decisions for original design in `DECISIONS.md` (in this folder)

 This spec documents **what changed** in the UI redesign and **why**, with references to actual implementation files.